vipulrai91/vipulrai91.github.io/_posts/2020-05-24-has-the-startup-bubble-burst.md

 With litertally no business, no revenues and the cost of real estate , mortagages mounting , I feel for them.

-Even if everything returns to business as usual it is a long road ahead filled with uncertanities , only time will tell how many of them would survive or bite the dust.
+Even if everything returns to business as usual, it is a long road ahead filled with uncertanities , only time will tell how many of them would survive or bite the dust.

 There are exceptions though(without naming the company) - firing employees , winding their premier labs - still spending $7 billion to aquire a competitor.<br>
 Does this ring a bell?